LuisMav23/LuisMav23/README.md

-# Welcome to My GitHub Profile! 💻
+# Developer | UI/UX Designer 💻

-Hey there!
 I'm glad you found your way to my GitHub profile.
-Allow me to introduce myself and give you a brief overview of what you can expect to find here.

-## About Me 👋

-An undergraduate Computer Engineering student at Pamantasan ng Lungsod ng Maynila.
+Allow me to introduce myself, I am Luis Maverick an undergraduate Computer Engineering student.
 An aspiring software developer, knowledgeable in different programming languages such as C++, C#, Java, and Python.
 Aside from that, I am knowledgeable in UI/UX Design.
 Able to work on various projects including web development, mobile development, and data science projects.

 ## Projects 📝